top of page

 2

-NWA is a not for profit organization that was incorporated in 1977 to empower and support indigenous women and their families throughout the northwest territories.
-NWA NWT’s guiding principle is that all indigenous ancestry will be treated with dignity, respect and equality and benefits and services will be extended to all no matter where one lives and regardless of tribal heritage.
+NWA NWT is affiliated with the Native Women’s Association of Canada (NWAC).
+It exists to empower and support Indigenous women and their families throughout the Northwest Territories.
+Our guiding principle is that all Indigenous ancestry will be treated with dignity, respect and equality and benefits and services will be extended to all no matter where one lives and regardless of tribal heritage.

 3